dwcalade/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command or use the `npm start` command!
-- Go to localhost:8080 on your browser!
+- Go to localhost:8080 or you go straight to http://localhost:8080/urls on your browser!